liangchow/leetcode/Notes/Model.md

 ```

 ### Model Evaluations: Elbow and min(J)
 The elbow method graphically interprets a plot of `Jd vs. K`, which has a negative curvature over full range of `K` but flattens as `K` increases.
 This is a subjective method, but Hudson (2023) uses the Yellowbrick (Bengfort et al. 2022) python package to identify the point of maximum curvature of the `Jd vs. K` curve and assigs that optimum number of layers (clusters) or `K`.
-The silhouette method (Bengfort et al. 2022)
+The silhouette method (Bengfort et al. 2022) is also often used to identify optimal number of cluster.
+This method produces similar results to the elbow method.
+Another method is to simply look for `min(J)`.

+Trying these two methods out, the author concluded that `min(J)` method gives better result........

+Still, they used both the elbow and `min(J)` methods in performing CPT layerings in all 272+ soundings.
+They author futher explained that `t,avg` should be independent of `z,max`.
+When plotting `t,avg vs. z,max` for both elbow and `min(J)` methods, `min(J)` shows nearly zero correlation (good! independent) as opposed to elbow shows a positive correlation (bad. dependent).

+### Conclusion